austineamonn/SummerResearch2024/README.md

   <li>Alpha vs total impurity</li>
 </ul>

-Note that what is saved and make can be changed by altering inputs for the functions.
+Note that what items are made and saved can be changed by altering inputs for the functions.

 ## Sources and Acknowledgments:
 https://discovery.cs.illinois.edu/dataset/course-catalog/ - Course Catalog with Course Names, Course Types, and Course Subject Abbreviations.